Lorentzian Cheeger-Gromov convergence and temporal functions: Convergence of globally hyperbolic spacetimes

 As $t$ is the projection on the first factor, $t (\Phi(p)) = \tau (p)$ for all $p$, and the diagram commutes.

 Notice that $\Phi_* (g)$ transfers the orthogonal splitting in Theorem \ref{theorem:splitting_boundary} to $\R \times \Sigma$ as well as the conformal factor. \end{proof}

-\begin{remark} The previous lemma offers a natural framework for analyzing the convergence of globally hyperbolic spacetimes with diffeomorphic Cauchy hypersurfaces.
+\begin{remark} The previous lemma offers a natural framework for analyzing the convergence of globally hyperbolic spacetimes with diffeomorphic Cauchy hypersurfaces (which, would also apply to Geroch's parametric case discussed in Remark \ref{r_Geroch}, supporting the approach for his study).
 In particular, it enables us to treat the sequence $\{(M_i,g_i)\}$ as a family of globally hyperbolic metrics defined on a common product manifold $\R \times \Sigma$, in a manner that preserves the splitting structure of both the Lorentzian metrics and their Wick-rotated Riemannian counterparts.
-Implicitly, all the adapted $h$-steep temporal functions on the individual manifolds are identified with the natural projection ontp $\R \times \Sigma$.
+Implicitly, all the adapted $h$-steep temporal functions on the individual manifolds are identified with the natural projection onto $\R \times \Sigma$.
 As a result, convergence of the induced metrics on compact subsets of $\R \times \Sigma$ also implies convergence in the sense of Definition \ref{def:lorentz_convergence}.

 Indeed, Corollary \ref{prop:equivalence_convergence} provides sufficient conditions for the sequence $(M_i, g_i, \tau_i)$ to converge -- up to diffeomorphisms -- provided the Cauchy hypersurfaces $\phi_i: \Sigma_i := \tau_i ^{-1} (0) \to \Sigma$ are diffeomorphic.
 Specifically, if: \begin{enumerate}[label=(\roman*)] \item the Wick-rotated metrics associated to the metrics $(\Phi_i^{-1})^* g_i$ converge to a complete Riemannian metric $h$, and \item the lapse functions $\Lambda_i$ converge uniformly to a function $\Lambda$, \end{enumerate} then the sequence $(M_i,g_i)$ converges to $(\R \times \Sigma, g)$ in the sense of Definition \ref{def:lorentz_convergence}, where $g := \Lambda (h- 2dt^2)$ defines a globally hyperbolic Lorentzian metric.